Miguel-HH/Miguel-HH/README.md

-## Hi 👋
+# Hi 👋

-I write code for machines, and sometimes I also write stories for people.
+- I write code for machines, and sometimes I also write stories for people.

-I studied civil engineering back in 2010.
+- I studied civil engineering back in 2010.
 But one day, I learned to code and decided to switch careers.

-I love it when someone uses an app I built and says, "Wow!
+- I love it when someone uses an app I built and says, "Wow!
 I didn't know this was possible."

-One day I met ChatGPT and dropped everything I was doing to specialize as a full-stack programmer in artificial intelligence projects.
+- In 2022, I encountered ChatGPT and dropped everything I was doing to specialize as a full-stack programmer in artificial intelligence projects.

 ## EXPERIENCE